Yasir-dev/bug-box/README.md

 # React Native BugBox App

 A Simple react native CRUD app to track bugs produced by a dev team.
 All developers pay for bugs produced by them, so the team can eat pizza together later.
+The data is store on google Firbase realtime database with authentication activated